 - Sometimes discomfort

-If you experience one or more of these symptoms, we advise you to see a doctor.
+If you experience one or more of these symptoms, we advise you to consult a doctor.

 What to do about recurrent urinary tract infections?
-What's the difference between recurrent infections and recurring infections?
+What is the difference with recurrent infections?

-The difference between recurrent infections and repeated infections is in their frequency.
-An infection is considered recurrent if it occurs at least 4 times within 12 months.
+The difference between recurrent and repeated infections lies in their frequency: an infection is considered recurrent if it occurs at least 4 times in lthe space of 12 months.

-Recurrent urinary tract infections are common at the beginning of sexual life, the body takes some time to develop the necessary antibodies to prevent cystitis.
+Recurrent urinary tract infections are common at the start of sexual life, as the body takes some time to develop the antibodies needed to prevent cystitis.
 All urinary tract infections, whether recurrent or acute, result from the presence of germs from the digestive tract that have managed to move into the urinary tract.
-The recurrent nature of the infection can also be caused by a reservoir of bacteria present in the genitals.
+Recurrent infections can also be caused by a reservoir of bacteria in the genital area.

-However, if the urinary tract infections persist too long, your doctor may order a urine test.
+However, if urinary tract infections persist too long, your doctor may prescribe a urine analysis.
 This will help identify the gene responsible for the infection.

 What about interstitial cystitis?

 Be careful not to confuse urinary tract infection with interstitial cystitis (also known as painful bladder syndrome), which causes more or less the same symptoms, except that the latter is not due to bacteria but to a rare inflammatory disease of the bladder.
 For more information, see your doctor, who will be able to diagnose your condition and prescribe any necessary tests.

 Some STIs, such as chlamydial or gonococcal infections, can also cause symptoms similar to those of a UTI.
 An STI/STD screening may be important in such cases.